Welcome To Freeride

 JUNIORS: Join A Big Mountain Team Or Club if Possible

-As a Junior competitor, joining a big mountain team or club will teach you how to safely participate in Freeride, while providing you with invaluable mountain sense, safe decision making, and skills.
+As a Junior competitor, joining a big mountain team or club will teach you how to safely participate in Freeride while providing you with invaluable mountain sense, heightened decision making skills, and a supportive community that shares your love for Freeride.
 You will also benefit from learning alongside riders that will be competing at your level.
-Joining a Freeride team will also provide valuable insight about line choice, IFSA judging methodology, and how to succeed in Freeride.
+Joining a Freeride team provides valuable insight pertaining to line choice, IFSA judging methodology, and how to succeed in Freeride.

 BROWSE LOCAL TEAMS - CLICK HERE